uprev-mrt/PolyPacket/README.md

 * Struct

 ## Fields
- A field is a data object within a message.
- Fields.
-These can be defines either as nested yaml, or an inline dictionary
+ A field is a data object within a packet.
+These can be expressed either as nested yaml, or an inline dictionary

-example fields:
+**Example fields:**

 ```yaml
 fields: